bairblog/bairblog.github.io/_posts/2017-06-01-learning-to-reason-with-neural-module-networks.md

 standard approach in deep learning is to collect a large dataset of questions, images, and answers, and train a single neural network to map directly from questions and images to answers.
-If most questions look like the one on the left, we have a familiar image recognition problem, and approaches like the one shown above are quite effective:</p>
+If most questions look like the one on the left, we have a familiar image recognition problem, and these kinds of monolithic approaches are quite effective:</p>

 <p style="text-align:center;">
 <img src="{{site.url}}/assets/nmns/cat_pred.jpg">
 </p>

-<p>But things don’t work quite so well for approaches like the one on the right:</p>
+<p>But things don’t work quite so well for questions like the one on the
+right:</p>

 <p style="text-align:center;">
 <img src="{{site.url}}/assets/nmns/clevr_pred.jpg">
 </p>

-<p>Here the neural net has given up and guessed the most common color in the image.
+<p>Here the network we trained has given up and guessed the most common color in
+the image.
 What makes this question so much harder?
 Even though the image is cleaner, the question requires many steps of <em>reasoning</em>: rather than simply recognizing the main object in the image, the model must first find the blue cylinder, locate the other object with the same size, and then determine its color.
-This is a complicated computation, and it’s a computation <em>specific to the question that was asked</em>.
-Different questions require different sequences of steps to solve.</p>
+This is a complicated computation, and it’s a computation
+<em>specific to the question that was asked</em>.
+Different questions require

-<p>This stands in contrast to the dominant “one size fits all” paradigm in deep
+different sequences of steps to solve.</p>

+<p>The dominant paradigm in deep learning is a "one size fits all" approach: for
-learning: for whatever problem we’re trying to solve, we write down a fixed model architecture that we hope captures the relationship between the input and output, and learn parameters for that fixed model from labeled training data.</p>
+whatever problem we’re trying to solve, we write down a fixed model architecture that we hope can capture everything about the relationship between the input and output, and learn parameters for that fixed model from labeled training data.</p>

 <p>But real-world reasoning doesn’t work this way: it involves a variety of
 different capabilities, combined and synthesized in new ways for every new